mgmavely/otpAuth/README.md

 # otpAuth
 Sample OTPAuthenticator using twilio and python scripts

+NOTE1: For python scripts to use twilio, one must run 'pip install twilio' in terminal/cmd.
+Additionally, when importing twillio libraries such as twilio.rest used in this code, it may be required to run 'sudo pip3 install twilio --upgrade'.

-NOTE: twillvar.py file is ommitted as it contains private details to twilio account, which one would need to input themselves.
+NOTE2: twillvar.py file is ommitted as it contains private details to twilio account, which one would need to input themselves.
 For consistency with variables used in pyScript.py, make twilVar.py as follows: